FAMILY DIGITAL WELLNESS GUIDE

 Social play – Peer-based collaborative play interactions, usually between young children.

-Stan – An obsessive fan, typically of a celebrity or band.
+Stan – Internet slang for an obsessive fan, typically of a celebrity or band.

 Status – A statement a user writes and shares on their social media pages to describe their current thoughts, emotions, actions, and/or location.